Partner in Charge, Atlanta

 - Panel member, Midwinter Meeting of the ABA Employer Rights and Responsibilities regarding benefit claims, 2008

-- Listed as a Litigation Star by Benchmark Litigation, 2019 and 2020
+- Listed as a Labor and Employment Litigation Star by Benchmark Litigation, 2019 and 2020

 - Selected to the 2018 edition of Who's Who Legal: Pensions & Benefits

 - Selected to the Georgia Super Lawyers* list, Employment & Labor, 2010-2018

 - Selected for inclusion in The Best Lawyers in America© 2009-2021 in the field of Employment Law-Management, Labor Law-Management and Litigation-Labor and Employment; named the Best Lawyers® 2018 Labor Law-Management "Lawyer of the Year" in Atlanta

 - Recognized in Chambers USA: America's Leading Lawyers for Business, Labor & Employment – Georgia, 2012-2020; Employee Benefits & Executive Compensation, Georgia, 2021

 - Named to the 2015 BTI Client Service All-Star Team